Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

 You can also make an announcement that doesn't require any action, you simply want to make riders aware of something.
 The key difference here is that they don't need to open, click, or engage with this push notification, but they'll still get value from your app by staying informed.
 Some good examples are:

-"Working Hunter has moved to Ring 2 tomorrow."
+• "Working Hunter has moved to Ring 2 tomorrow."

-"Our arenas are getting groomed and will be closed next week."
+• "Our arenas are getting groomed and will be closed next week."

-"We've pushed the start time to 10:00am on Saturday."
+• "We've pushed the start time to 10:00am on Saturday."

-"Lessons have been cancelled today."
+• "Lessons have been cancelled today."

-Keep your message short and sweet and donât ping people multiple times a day.
-This can harm your notification subscribers as some riders may choose to opt-out if they're finding notifications are too frequent - and it's hard to get them back!
+Keep your message short and sweet and don’t ping people multiple times a day.
+This can harm your notification subscribers as some riders may choose to opt-out if they're finding notifications are too frequent.
 Start by sending no more than 1 notification per day and no more than 5 per week.
-Keep an eye on how many users it was sent to, realistically this number should keep going up (or at least not changing), consider sending fewer notifications if you see this drop!

 Be conversational

-"WHOA this rain needs to stop!
+• "WHOA this rain needs to stop!
 Our first class is still going ahead at 8am tomorrow so giddy-up bright and early."

 Send at the right time

 Sending push notifications at the right time can improve open rates by 40%!
 Think about when you are most active on your mobile and more likely to catch up on news, or do little tasks.
 You might've noticed popular times when you receive the most entries, bookings or engagements on a social post.
-Use those same times to send your notifications.
+Use those same times to schedule your notifications.

-Tip: As a general rule of thumb, the best times are between 7-9, morning and night.
+As a general rule of thumb, the best times are between 7-9, morning and night.

 Offer a coupon or discount code

 We all love shaving some pennies off a price, so another nice notification is one including a special offer.
 For example, you could send a 10% discount code to be used on any bookings for today only.
 This will simply sweeten the deal for those riders who were thinking of making a booking, and give them the last bit of encouragement they needed.
-While for those riders who werenât considering making a booking, an extra discount will get them to think about it!
+And for those riders who weren’t considering making a booking, an extra discount will get them to think about it!

 Include an image